Country of Origin:

 His Second life time goal is to conduct at least five journeys (not trips, but journeys) travelling across Canada, each time using a different mode of transportation (i.e. in 2003 on a bicycle (http://mercurytrek.blogspot.ca/) - Done; in 2012 in a vehicle - Done; in 2017 on a motorcycle - Done (please note: he took his inspiration from this group of seniors, see a short video clip about their determination: http://youtu.be/vksdBSVAM6g); in 2020 will be in a RV; and in 2024 it will be on foot,i.e. walking across Canada.
 The fifth is drawing the inpiration from these two senior citizens living in his hometown: http://www.orleansstar.ca/Living/Travel/2007-07-12/article-640516/Orleans-residents-share-tale-of-cross-country-walk/1).
 Longer term goal: Get a private single-engine pilot licence and fly across Canada in 2026, this, eventually, would mark as his sixth X-Canada journey...

 His on-going life time goal is to learn and/or do at least one new thing per year.
 Therefore, for the year 2015: Get his motorcycle lincense - Done (http://youtu.be/snRCFe1DaYM).
 For the year 2016: visiting as many Western European countries as he could while he was working in Belgium: thus, did so for a total of 11 countries - Done.
-For this year (2017): learn to kayak or canoe in the Ottawa River or a Lake in the Gatineau Park.
+For the year 2017: parasailing towed by a motorized speedboat - Done in Cancún, México.
+For this year (2018): a. ride his motorcycle from Ottawa to St-John's and camp at Gros Mornes National Park; b. learn to kayak or canoe in the Ottawa River or a Lake in the Gatineau Park.

 His personal guiding principles in life are: